 Washburn University welcomes applications from all interested students.
 As a public institution, the university recognizes a responsibility to serve the variety of its students’ educational needs.
 Prospective students are always welcome and encouraged to visit the campus prior to enrollment.
-The Office of Admissions, Morgan 114, arranges prospective students’ campus visits.
+The Office of Admissions, located in the Bradbury Thompson Alumni Center, arranges prospective students’ campus visits.

 From and after the Fall 2012 term, the following requirements for admission will apply.

 Students who are graduates of accredited high schools and wish to fulfill the requirements for a degree will be admitted as regular, classified students.
 Admission classification will depend upon the student’s high school GPA and ACT/COMPASS exam scores.

 - An application for admission must be completed by all first time students and by former students who were not in attendance during the prior semester.
 An application for admission may be obtained from the Office of Admissions upon request.

 - All degree seeking applicants with fewer than 24 completed credit hours of college work must submit official high school or GED transcripts.